adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 ...
 ```
-We need to replace the content of the `2.0.0/extensions` directory, as the one copied their the OSX specific.
-We need to use the Linux version of the mysql gem as AWS Lambda is using Linux.
+We need to replace the content of the `2.0.0/extensions` directory with the Traveling Ruby's linux version, as the one copied their is OSX specific.

-AWS Lambda has an IP address other than the one you've been using so far.
-In order to make it easy for you now, I'd suggest making your AWS Instance available without IP restriction.
+AWS Lambda has an IP address other than your IP.
+In order to make it easy for you now, (and don't do this anywhere else), I'd suggest making your AWS Instance available without IP restriction.
 Do this only temporarily, to test things out, remove this Inbound rule once you've seen your Lamba working.
-You can specify VPC your Lambda has access to, but the topic security would need another blog post just in itself.
+You can specify VPC your Lambda has access to, but the topic of AWS Lambda security would need another blog post just in itself.

 This is how I opened up my RDS instance for any IP out there:

 ![connect-anywhere](/resources/2016/06/connect_anywhere.jpg)

-When everything is set up properly, you should see something like this in your terminal when you call the Lambda function with the `make invoke` command:
+If everything is configured properly, you should see something like this in your terminal when you call the Lambda function with the `make invoke` command:

 ```shell
 % make invoke